7 districts, 11 authentic markets, 3 special streets, 8 tourist attractions, 2 mysterious old buildings

 - Cha Tam Church

-- Learn how to cook foods
+- 4 stops, 5 specialty foods, learn how to cook foods

-- Grilled banana in sticky rice
+- Grilled banana with coconut milk

 - Vietnamese Pancake

-- Rice noodles with grilled pork
+- Rice noodles with fried roll

 - Venerable Thich Quang Duc Monument